 - 300 ml double cream - I use longlife

 - Melt the butter and olive oil together in a pan over a low heat.

 - Sweat the onions, garlic and ginger in the oil.

 - Add the cider, bring to the boil and simmer until reduced by half.

-- Add the chopped thyme and chicken stock and again reduce until you have a thick, creamy consistency.
+- Add the chopped thyme and chicken stock and brandy if using and again reduce until you have a thick, creamy consistency.